 Customer Lifetime Value based on orders made = [(Avg.
 Monthly Transactions X Avg.
 Order Value) Avg.
 Gross Margin] x Avg.
 Lifespan in Months

-You will need to work collaboratively with your clients to generate and understand the figures because they vary depending on the sectors and different customer journeys.
+You will need to work collaboratively with your clients to generate and understand the figures because they vary depending on the sectors and customer journeys.

-5. Create an ROI dashboard
+5. Create An ROI Dashboard

 Your clients will appreciate the option to check in on the campaign’s performance more than the occasional briefing.
 An ROI dashboard provides transparency, which most clients are looking for.